 Hearing loss often happens gradually, so you might not notice it at first.
 There are some common signs to look out for.

-If you’ve suddenly lost hearing in one or both ears, contact NHS 111 or your GP as soon as possible.
+If you’ve suddenly lost hearing in one or both ears, contact NHS 111 or your GP urgently.
 You could also visit your nearest urgent treatment centre.

-Your hearing loss might not be serious, but it could be a medical emergency.
+The cause of your sudden hearing loss might not be serious, but in some cases can be a medical emergency.
 If this is the case, there is a very short window of time for treatment to successfully restore hearing.

 Signs of gradual hearing loss